Indentures of the Apprenticed Labourer Anna: 4 June 1835

 2.1 Elizabeth Hockly (1791-1862) was the mother of Harriet Townsend nee Hockly, who married [William] Dods Pringle, with the Pringle Collection one point of focus for WWW research.
-A Moore by birth and from a family of London jewelers and silversmiths, Elizabeth Moore married a well-known but financially unsuccessful silversmith, Daniel Hockly (1787-1835).
+A Moore by birth and from a family of London jewelers and silversmiths, Elizabeth Moore married a well-known, highly skilled but financially unsuccessful silversmith, Daniel Hockly (1787-1835).
 They emigrated with their children to South Africa as members of one of the 1820 Settlers parties, living and working in Grahamstown, Port Elizabeth, Bathurst and Graaff-Reinet.
 Brought up to be involved in the family business, Elizabeth Hockly continued being economically active after reaching South Africa, including running a millinery business and a school.
 Daniel Hockly died in 1835, and soon after she and her seven children removed to Grahamstown, where she ran another school.

-2.2 This trace, transcribed above with a JPEG of it also provided, was almost certainly written after Daniel’s death, which had occurred when the family was living in Graaff-Reinet.
+2.2 This trace, transcribed above with a photograph of it also provided, was almost certainly written after Daniel’s death, which had occurred when the family was living in Graaff-Reinet.
 It pertains to Elizabeth Hockly in Grahamstown buying in labour, although it is not specified in what way this labour would be used.
 However, likely possibilities are that Anna, whose labour the agreement concerns, would have carried out household tasks, been involved in looking after the younger Hockly children, and also carried out such work regarding the school’s pupils, some of whom were borders.

 2.3 The agreement that forms the trace is dated 1835.
 It deals with matters of enormous import, concerning the ends of slavery in South Africa, and does so at a very human and focused level.